 8 Tales about the history of art materials

-It’s not just the artists who their own dramatic stories to tell.
-The history of art materials manufacture holds many fascinating historical tales of its own.
+You might not have heard so much about the history of art materials.
+Their manufacture holds many fascinating historical tales of its own.
+Artists and their materials are so intertwined, it is churlish to discount their significance as tools of their genius.
 Here I touch on eight tales of world famous artists, the materials they couldn’t live without and how they were made.

 Sennelier Oil Pastels